Macedonian Orthodox Church: Background

 The first modern assembly of Macedonian clergy was held in the village of Izdeglavje near Ohrid in 1943.
 It was sponsored by the High Command of the Macedonian Partisans who created a Bureau of Religious Affairs and appointed Veljo Mančevski to be the Commissioner at the Headquarters of the Partisan Detachments and be in charge of religious affairs.
 In October 1944, an initiative board for the organisation of the Macedonian Orthodox Church was officially formed.
 In 1945, the first clergy and people's synod met and adopted a resolution for the restoration of the Ohrid Archbishopric as a Macedonian Orthodox Church.
 It was submitted to the Serbian Orthodox Church, which since 1919 had been the sole church in Vardar Macedonia.
 The resolution was rejected, but a later one, submitted in 1958 at the second synod, was accepted on 17 June 1959, by the Serbian Orthodox Church.
-Dimitrije Stojković was appointed as the first archbishop of Ohrid and Metropolitan of Macedonia under the name Dositej II (Dositheus II).
+On 4 October 1958, Dimitrije Stojković was uncanonically appointed as the first archbishop of Ohrid and Metropolitan of Macedonia under the name Dositej II (Dositheus II).